perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 which Perl does not.

-At the end of the day, Perl’s data model, for all of the conveniences that it affords us, makes communication with other modern languages a challenge.
-The best we can do is to know of these problems and deal with them as they arise.
+At the end of the day, Perl’s data model, for all of the conveniences that it affords us, makes communication with many other languages a challenge.
+The best we can do is to anticipate these problems and deal with them as they arise.

 Epilogue: JSON Alternatives
 ===========================

-JSON’s inability to store arbitrary octet strings is, in my opinion, its biggest liability, but there are other reasons why I often prefer to avoid JSON:
+JSON’s inability to store arbitrary octet strings is, in my experience, its biggest liability, but there are other reasons why I often prefer to avoid JSON: